JohnCoene/chirp/docs/data.md

 ## Search

 You can search for tweets by tiping a query in the search bar.
 Note that it supports boolean operators as well as others specific to Twitter.
+Note that the [Twitter Search API](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html) limits the number of tweets you can fetch to _18,000 every 15 minutes_.

 <img src="/img/chirp_search_home.gif" style="max-width:100%;">

 ### Examples